 In section 2.4, you discovered that the vulnerability of a community to hazards and climate change also depends on the community's access to a variety of assets.
-The greater the variety of assets accessible to a community, the greater will be their resilience.
+The greater the variety of assets, the greater the resilience.

 Some of these assets, however, can also be damaged by hazards and climate change, so increasing community vulnerability - natural and physical assets, for example, as well as some of the financial assets.
-Think of schools, health centers, piped water systems, wharves, bridges, tourist bungalows, ecosystems that support farming and fishing, food gardens, electricity generators, telecommunications towers, bai or traditional community meeting place, stores, religious buildings, community centers, sacred sites, burial grounds, and others.
+Think of schools, health centres, piped water systems, wharves, bridges, tourist bungalows, ecosystems that support farming and fishing, food gardens, electricity generators, telecommunications towers, nakamals, stores, religious buildings, community centres, tabu sites, burial grounds, and others.